"Let's talk about gear. It might help you improve quickly."

 ¥45,100~¥52,800

-Hidemitsu Okada (hereinafter Okada): I've been using Smith goggles since I was in the fifth grade of elementary school, so to me, they're the only goggles I have.
-In the backcountry, I use the "4D MAG," which has a lens shape somewhere between spherical and flat, giving me an overwhelmingly wide field of view.
-It makes it easy to see my hands and chest, making it easy to prepare my gear.
-When skiing, the information I get from my field of vision is important.
-It helps with risk management.
-But when I'm skiing on the slopes, I use the cool-looking "SQUAD MAG."
+Hideaki Okada (hereinafter Okada): I've been using Smith goggles since I was in fifth grade, so for me, when it comes to goggles, there's no other choice.
+In the backcountry, I use the "4D MAG," which has a lens shape that's somewhere between spherical and flat, so it gives an overwhelmingly wide field of view.
+It makes it easier to see my hands and chest, and to prepare my equipment.
+When skiing, the information you get from your field of vision is important.
+It leads to risk management.
+But when I'm skiing on groomed slopes, I use the "SQUAD MAG" because it looks cool.

 4D MAG